Books

 Reviews:

-A provocative book, a page turner and a brilliant concept.
+A provocative book, a page turner, and a brilliant concept.
 Bravo!
-It looks like Covid fell on fertile ground and conjured up a host of contemplations, thoughts and ideas.
+It looks like COVID fell on fertile ground and conjured up a host of contemplations, thoughts, and ideas.
 About time!
-A tour de force (an impressive achievement accomplished with great skill), and a crie de coer (a passionate appeal) provoked by the pandemic and written with an abundance of imagination.
+A tour de force (an impressive achievement accomplished with great skill), and a cri de coer (a passionate appeal) provoked by the pandemic and written with an abundance of imagination.
 Sigmund would have been impressed! -UD

 This is a super achievement - timely - informative - a GREAT education in coronavirus AND psychotherapy basics.
 This story would make an intensely popular illustrated children's book.
 As it stands, the book raises fundamental questions of being/existence in such an accessible manner, i.e. most of Western Philosophy in a nutshell.
 "Who Do You Think You Are?" will be a big hit with philosophy professors and their students, biologists as well - especially those teaching genetics and evolution studies. -BB

-I enjoyed very much this book.
+I enjoyed this book very much.
 It reads like a thriller. -GA

 A brilliant piece of writing on a timely topic. -DC

 This book is a mixture of fact and fiction.
 The actual events of the present coronavirus pandemic are presented through the lens of a psychologist who tries to cure the virus itself from his mental problems.
-During the sessions he tries to make sense of what’s happening in the world.
+During the sessions, he tries to make sense of what’s happening in the world.
 The question ‘Who do you think you are?’ refers both to the coronavirus and to us all.
-The text is written in an amusing way about a serious subject.
+The text is written amusingly about a serious subject.
 I couldn’t put it down after the first chapter.
 Kept guessing how it would end, but the finale still surprised me. -EM

 I fell for this book within the first chapter!
 I read it in a few sittings.
 Highly recommended. -SH